 - loss of vision

 - pain with eye movement when looking up or to the side

 Most people with MS experience fatigue and weakness.
 Nerve damage in the spine and brain results in long-term, or chronic, fatigue.

 Tingling and numbness are other common early warning signs of MS. These symptoms most often occur in the:

-Initially, the numbness and tingling may be mild, but they can become more severe over time.
+Initially, the numbness and tingling may be very noticeable.
+However, this can become painful over time.
 Most of the time, these symptoms are not disabling initially.

-Up to two-thirds of people with MS worldwide report related pain.
-A person may experience short- or long-term pain.
+Up to two-thirds of people with MS worldwide report experiencing related pain.

 Examples of short-term pain include: